Andrei Kushnir: Biography and career

 Kushnir often focussed on the scenic beauties of the Potomac River throughout his career.

 He was the founder of the Potomac River School artists, organizing exhibits for the group at the across Maryland and Washington D.C.
-The Sandy Spring Museum, Maryland, co-published an illustrated catalog about Kushnir’s Potomac River painters group.
+The Sandy Spring Museum, Maryland, co-published an illustrated catalog about Kushnir's Potomac River painters group.

 Kushnir devoted two of his own exhibitions of paintings to the Potomac River, My River and River Visions.
 His painting Potomac Riverscape received Juror's Choice Award at the 1st Biennial Maryland Regional Juried Art Exhibition, University of Maryland University College, in 2011.

 He was a Signature Member of the National Oil and Acrylic Painters Society, the Salmagundi Club, NYC, the Washington Society of Landscape Painters, and was a juried Official U.S. Coast Guard Artist.

 He worked from 2004 to 2015 painting en plein air landscapes throughout the Shenandoah Valley, Virginia, including subjects of historical, cultural, and scenic importance.
 The culmination of this project was the publication of Oh, Shenandoah by George F. Thompson Publishing, Staunton, Virginia, in December 2016.

 The book contains 263 of the author's original paintings of the historic Shenandoah Valley and River.
 71 of these paintings were exhibited from April 1 through September 11, 2016 at the Museum of the Shenandoah Valley, Winchester, Virginia.
 The book received favorable reviews, especially for the authenticity of its presentation of the Shenandoah Valley and its people.

 An exhibition of 150 of the paintings from Oh, Shenandoah was held at the James Madison University Duke Gallery of Fine Art, Harrisonburg, Virginia, in May/June 2017.
 An exhibition titled "Oh, Shenandoah: Landscapes of Diversity" of 52 of the paintings from Oh, Shenandoah was held from December 2018 to September 2019 at the Virginia Museum of History and Culture, in Richmond, and a traveling version of the exhibit was organized by the museum.

+In 2026, the artist donated 231 original paintings from "Oh, Shenandoah" to Shenandoah University, Winchester, Virginia, as well as his artistic personal records and his American Art Library.
+The donation was recognized at the University's Founders Day celebration on February 12, 2026.

 A follow-on project of plein air paintings along the interstate highways running through the Shenandoah Valley resulted in publication of Kushnir's book The Shenandoah Valley's Interstates, Plein Air Paintings Along I-81, I-66 and I-64 by George F. Thompson Publishing, Staunton, Virginia, in July 2024.

 Publications

-Other publications devoted to Kushnir’s artistic works include subjects such as the C&O Canal, Potomac River, Shenandoah Valley, Blue Ridge Mountains, and marine scenes.
+Other publications devoted to Kushnir's artistic works include subjects such as the C&O Canal, Potomac River, Shenandoah Valley, Blue Ridge Mountains, and marine scenes.
 The artist's non-fiction account of his father's life and times was published in 2020.